maidsafe/sn_dbc_examples/README.md

 ## ultraman

-ultraman makes it easy to start/stop multiple spentbook nodes.
+ultraman makes it easy to start/stop multiple spentbook nodes, but is not required.

+### linux/unix/mac

 note: ultraman is a rust port of `foreman` from the ruby ecosystem.
-It should be possible to use it also, but that is untested

 ```
 $ git clone https://github.com/dan-da/ultraman.git